-Of the total bicycle injury collisions between 1998 and 2009 where fault was assigned, 44 percent of the time fault was assigned to a driver, and 50 percent of the time fault was assigned to the bicycle rider.
+Of the total bicycle injury collisions between 1998 and 2009 where fault was assigned, 44 percent of the time fault was assigned to a motorist, and 50 percent of the time fault was assigned to the bicyclist.
 In collisions where motorists were assigned fault, the top three reasons were for turning without signaling, opening a car door when it was unsafe to do so, and failing to yield to oncoming traffic when making a left turn.
-In collisions where the person riding a bicycle was assigned fault, the top three reasons were for traveling at an unsafe speed, failure to stop at a red light, and riding on the wrong side of the roadway.
+In collisions where bicyclists were assigned fault, the top three reasons were for traveling at an unsafe speed, failure to stop at a red light, and riding on the wrong side of the roadway.